jureperos/cli_image_tool/README.md

 The following features are planned for future releases:

 * Implementation of multiple resampling algorithms for greater flexibility.
-* Development of custom resampling methods and removal of external dependencies.
+* Development of custom resampling methods.
 * Adjustable resource rate limiting to improve stability when processing directories with the `-all` flag.
 * Support for reformatting images when using the `-all` flag.